Concordium/concordium-wallet-proxy/README.md

 This field is present if the `status` field is `committed` or `finalized`, and the `outcome` field is `success`, and the transaction is either `EncryptedAmountTransfer` or `TransferToPublic`.
 The value is the index up to which the self encrypted amounts have been combined during the operation that was performed.

 #### `amountAdded`/`amountSubtracted` (optional)
-This field is present if the `status` field is `committed` or `finalized`, and the `outcome` field is `success`.
+This field is present if the `status` field is `committed` or `finalized`, and the `outcome` field is `success`, and the transaction is either `TransferToPublic` or `TransferToEncrypted`.
 For a `TransferToPublic`, the field will be named `amountAdded` and it represents the plaintext amount that is added to the public balance of the sender.
 For a `TransferToEncrypted`, the field will be named `amountSubtracted` and it represents the plaintext amount that is subtracted from the public balance of the sender.

+#### `moduleRef` (optional)
+This field is present if the `status` field is `committed` or `finalized`, and the `outcome` field is `success`, and the transaction is either `DeployModule` or `InitContract`.
+The value is either the module reference of the deployed module or the module reference from which a contract was initializad.

+#### `address` (optional)
+This field is present if the `status` field is `committed` or `finalized`, and the `outcome` field is `success`, and the transaction is `InitContract`.
+The value is the contract address of the initialized contract.

+#### `initName` (optional)
+This field is present if the `status` field is `committed` or `finalized`, and the `outcome` field is `success`, and the transaction is `InitContract`.
+The value is the name of the contract init function being called.

+#### `contractVersion` (optional)
+This field is present if the `status` field is `committed` or `finalized`, and the `outcome` field is `success`, and the transaction is `InitContract`.
+The value is the version of the contract that was initialized.

+#### `events` (optional)
+This field is present if the `status` field is `committed` or `finalized`, and the `outcome` field is `success`, and the transaction is `InitContract`.
+The value is a list of contract events, given as hex strings.

+#### `trace` (optional)
+This field is present if the `status` field is `committed` or `finalized`, and the `outcome` field is `success`, and the transaction is `Update`.
+The value is a list of elements with the following fields:
+- `"type"` - the event type.
+The possible values are `"updated"`, `"transferred"`, `"interrupted"` and `"resumed"`
+- if the value of the `"type"` field is `"updated"`, the following additional fields are present:
+  - `"address"` - the address of the contract that was updated,
+  - `"instigator"` - the address of the instigator of the update, i.e. source of the message, an account or contract,
+  - `"amount"` - the amount that was transferred to the contract.
+  - `"message"` - the message that was sent to the contract given as a hex string,
+  - `"receiveName"` - the name of the contract receive function that was called,
+  - `"contractVersion"` - version of the contract that was updated,
+  - `"events"` - a list of contract events, given as hex strings.
+- if the value of the `"type"` field is `"transferred"`, the following additional fields are present:
+  - `"from"` - the contract address of the contract that the amount was sent from,
+  - `"amount"` - the amount,
+  - `"to"` - the account address that the amount was sent to.
+- if the value of the `"type"` field is `"interrupted"`, the following additional fields are present:
+  - `"address"` - the contract address of the contract that was interrupted,
+  - `"events"` - a list of contract events, given as hex strings.
+- if the value of the `"type"` field is `"resumed"`, the following additional fields are present:
+  - `"address"` - the contract address of the contract that was resumed,
+  - `"success"` - a bool indicating whether the operation that was invoked succeeded.

 ## Credential deployment/account creation